github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

    codeql database analyze <database> microsoft/coding-standards@1.0.0 github/security-queries --format=sarifv2.1.0 --output=query-results.sarif --download

-The ``analyze`` command above runs the default query suite of two CodeQL query packs: ``microsoft/coding-standards`` version 1.0.0 and the latest version of ``github/security-queries`` on the specified database.
+This command runs the default query suite of two CodeQL query packs: ``microsoft/coding-standards`` version 1.0.0 and the latest version of ``github/security-queries`` on the specified database.
 For further information about default suites, see ":ref:`Publishing and using CodeQL packs <publishing-and-using-codeql-packs>`".

 The ``--download`` flag is optional.
 Using it will ensure the query pack is downloaded if it isn't yet available locally.